pushy/pushy-node/README.md

 > [Pushy](https://pushy.me/) is the most reliable push notification gateway, perfect for real-time, mission-critical applications.

-**Note:** If you don't have an existing Node.js project, consider using our [sample Node.js API project](https://github.com/pushy-me/pushy-node-backend) as a starting point to make things easier for you.
+**Note:** If you don't have an existing Node.js project, consider using our [Node.js backend API sample project](https://github.com/pushy-me/pushy-node-backend) as a starting point to make things easier for you.

 ## Usage